-- > all expenditure is a proper charge;

-- > all income due to the Partnership is collected;

-- all assets are protected;
+- > all assets are protected;

-- > all liabilities are accounted for; and
+- all liabilities are accounted for; and

-- > proper financial reports are prepared.
+- proper financial reports are prepared.

 The supervision and control of accounting, costing and other financial systems, records and operations together with the production of financial management information and the closing of accounts will be done in accordance with procedures and instructions issued by the Treasurer.
-The Treasurer will ensure that the accounts are properly maintained and prepared in accordance with Partnership policy, the relevant legislation and appropriate Codes of Practice.
+The Treasurer will ensure that the accounts are properly maintained and prepared in accordance with Partnership policy, relevant legislation and appropriate Codes of Practice.